 See, New York fans have a much longer history of being obnoxious at sporting events than our forefathers.

 Despite Philadelphia’s lack of quality Irish players, Ireland did boast some of baseball’s earliest stars.
 Patsy Donovan was an elite player for the Pittsburgh Pirates amassing eight seasons of .300+ batting.
 Leonard, as I previously mentioned, was a champion with the Cincinnati Red Stockings and then with the Boston Red Stockings for a combined six times.
 Tommy Bond would become baseball’s first pitching Triple Crown winner in 1877 winning 40 games, striking out 170 while keeping his earned runs average at a league best 2.11 that season.

 According to the United States Census Bureau, almost 12 percent, or 36.2 million, of Americans identified themselves as having Irish ancestry.
 From 1820-1920, about 5 million Irish immigrated to the United States.
 The contribution of these immigrant Irish like Andy Leonard, Fergy Malone and even Jack Doyle, are overwhelming and undeniable to the history and makeup of the baseball in the United States.

-In true Philly fashion, the Irish players that played here just weren’t very good or well past their primes.
+In true Philly fashion, the majority of Irish players that played here just weren’t very good or played well past their physical baseball primes.
 As you know, this theme of under preforming players would continue to permeate through Philadelphia’s baseball history for the next 140 years.